beatrice-occhiena/Computational_intelligence/Contributions/GAs_visualization_tool/README.md

 .

 # Visualization Tool for Population-based Methods
-In this mini-project we will develop a Python program to visualize and experiment with evolutionary algorithms, in the context of optimizing complex functions with known landscapes.
+In this mini-project I've tried to develop a Python program to visualize and experiment with evolutionary algorithms, in the context of optimizing complex functions with known landscapes.
 This will hopefully serve as a useful tool for understanding the behavior of evolutionary algorithms, and for experimenting with different parameters and operators.

 ## The Problem
 We will consider the problem of optimizing a function of two variables, `f(x,y)`, where `x` and `y` are real numbers.
 The chosen function is the **Himmelblau's function**, which is a well-known test function for optimization algorithms.